maxdzin/vsc-ext-coding-time-tracker/README.md

 ## Changelog

+### [0.2.3] - 2025-03-19
+- Made the save interval configurable by the user, with a default of 5 seconds.
+- Updated the documentation to reflect the new configuration option.

 ### [0.2.2] - 2024-10-04
 - Added command to reset all timers
 - Added a command to reset daily timer

 ### [0.2.1] - 2024-10-02
 - Enhanced the UI of the summary view for a more professional look
 - Implemented date range search functionality
 - Added a reload button to reset search fields and refresh data
 - Improved the layout and styling of the Total Coding Time section

 ### [0.1.4]
 - Initial release